seratch/testgenerator/readme.md

 Run "testgen":

-    sbt
+    $ sbt
     > testgen com.example.BeanHolder
-    > "com.example.BeanHolderSuite" is created.
+    "com.example.BeanHolderSuite" is created.

-entity.Bean will be imported in the generated test:
+"entity.Bean" will be imported in the generated test:

     package com.example